sebastiantoh/tp/docs/UserGuide.md

 * `contact find s/ desc` sorts the contact list based on the total sales amount in non-ascending order

 #### Deleting a contact: `contact delete`
 Deletes the specified contact from StonksBook.
+All associated reminders and meetings will be deleted as well.

 Format: `contact delete INDEX`
 * Deletes the contact at the specified `INDEX`.